Are you finally ready to start your journey into YouTube vlogging?

 The second G7 — the Canon PowerShot G7 X Mark III — is one of the better portable cameras on the market.
 It’s definitely an upgrade from the first iteration of the G7, though it still needs some battery work.

 G7 is basically built for vlogging, although it needs a few upgrades to compare to the Sony ZV-1.
-It has the vlogging necessities (shot quality, portability, ease-of-use, good low-light, etc.) And, best of all, it has a flip-up screen.
+It has the vlogging necessities (shot quality, portability, ease of use, good low-light, etc.) And, best of all, it has a flip-up screen.

-The camera has a 1.0-inch CMOS sensor at 20 MP (same as the first G7 X.) So, it may seem like it would have the same quality as the G7 X. But, it has a new processor, which is what ends up converting the image.
+The camera has a 1.0-inch CMOS sensor at 20 MP (the same as the first G7 X.) So, it may seem like it would have the same quality as the G7 X. But, it has a new processor, which is what ends up converting the image.
 So, it definitely has noticeably improved quality over the G7.

 I was actually surprised the first time I picked this one up.
 It has REALLY good image quality for the price.
-Little-to-no noise, really sharp, and it has good focus and low-light capabilities for a compact camera.
+No noise, really sharp, and it has good focus and low-light capabilities for a compact camera.

 Overall, the camera is a huge win.
 It’s not a mirrorless camera, so its smaller sensor is the only main disadvantage.
 But it is the favorite compact vlogging camera for many vloggers.